 The MGSi system limit is 2,147,483,647 users per customer.

 No. The MGSi system limit is 32,767 items per table.
 The underlying database providers column limit (usually 512) will be reached before the MGSi system limit is reached.

 The MGSi system limit is 2,147,483,647 records (documents/work items); with a limit of 2,147,483,647 files per record (document/work item).

 No. The ability of a particular file type to be displayed in a browser depends on the MIME settings, the registry file association for the particular file type, and if the underlying software package correctly works in the browser container.

 The MGSi Web product requires valid credentials (user ID and password) to access the system.
-MGSi uses Microsoft Internet Information Services (IIS) which supports the Secure Socket Layer (SSL) providing HTTPS access.
+MGSi uses Microsoft Internet Information Services (IIS) which supports the TLS/Secure Socket Layer (SSL) providing HTTPS access.